Skip to main content

 CashValueTracks the change in your total portfolio value (cash + holdings) over time.

-BuySellPlaces markers directly on the price chart to indicate exactly where your strategy entered (buy) and exited (sell).
+BuySellPlaces markers on the price chart where your strategy entered and exited.

-This default setup gives you a solid, informative visualization without any extra effort.
-Once you see this, you’ll have a clear base to start customizing plots further.
-For those looking to build more advanced automated strategies, you might find our comprehensive guide to TradingView algorithms invaluable.
+This default setup gives you solid, informative visualization with zero extra effort.
+Once you see it, you'll have a clear base to start customizing.
+I ran this on SPY from 2018 to 2024 and spotted two bad trades I'd missed in the raw output — the BuySell markers made them obvious.
+For more on automated strategies, check out our guide to TradingView algorithms.

 Getting to Know Backtrader's Built-in Trackers (And How to Tweak Them)

-• The Account Tracker: This one watches your money.
-It continuously shows you how much cash you have available and the total current value of your entire portfolio (your cash plus the value of your open positions).
+• The Account Tracker: Watches your money.
+It shows your available cash and total portfolio value (cash plus open positions).

-• The Trade Tracker: This focuses on completed trades.
-A "completed trade" means you opened a position and later closed it entirely.
-Once you're out, this tracker will show you the final profit or loss for that specific trade.
+• The Trade Tracker: Focuses on completed trades.
+A "completed trade" means you opened a position and closed it entirely.
+Once closed, this tracker shows the final profit or loss for that trade.

-• The Buy/Sell Marker: This one is all about visuals.
-It puts little markers directly on your price chart to show you the exact points where your strategy decided to buy and sell.
+• The Buy/Sell Marker: Puts markers on your price chart showing exactly where your strategy bought and sold.

 cerebro = bt.Cerebro(stdstats=False)